-Algae have been around for billions of years and were the first to produce oxygen.
+Algae have been around for billions of years and were the first oxygen producers.
 Algae are also not unknown on the plate.
-At least in large parts of Asia like in Japan or in China, they have been part of the diet for thousands of years.
-In the west, the seaweed is becoming more and more popular - in powder form as a dietary supplement or as a trendy one Delicacy.
+At least in large parts of Asia, such as Japan or China, they have been part of the diet for thousands of years.
+In the West, the sea plant is gaining more and more popularity - in powder form as a dietary supplement or as a trendy delicacy.

-This means that the seaweed can be divided into two groups: macro and micro algae.
-Macroalgae are traditional foods, while microalgae have only been known for a few years, but are now considered superfoods.
-There are significantly more types of microalgae than macroalgae.
-These are mostly processed as capsules, powder, tablets or flakes and are used as additives or supplements for food and nutrition.
-The best-known microalgae are Chlorella and Spirulina, which are popular and often used due to their high protein content.
+This allows the marine plant to be divided into two groups: Macroalgae and microalgae.
+Macroalgae belong to the traditional foods, while microalgae have only been known for a few years, but are now considered a superfood.
+There are significantly more microalgae than macroalgae species.
+These are mostly processed as capsules, powders, tablets or flakes and are used as additives or supplements for food and nutrition.
+The best-known microalgae are chlorella and spirulina, which are often used because of their high protein content.

-The University of Hohenheim, which is No. 1 in Agricultural Research & Food Sciences in Germany, is currently researching carbohydrate extraction from macroalgae and seaweed.
-The EU funded project Biocarb-4 food investigates the potential of marine plants as a natural alternative raw material, as they do not compete with food production.
-That is why marine resources are important for sustainable solutions.
+Currently, the University of Hohenheim, which is ranked No. 1 in Agricultural Research & Food Sciences in Germany, is conducting research on carbohydrate extraction from macroalgae and seaweed.
+The EU-funded project Biocarb-4-food is investigating the potential of marine plants as a natural alternative raw material, as it is not in competition with food production.
+Therefore, marine resources are important for sustainable solutions.

 Green food for the environment and industrial change?

-Due to their rapid growth in cultivation, experts see great opportunities for algae to counter the population and climate problem.
+Due to their rapid growth during cultivation, experts see great opportunities for algae to counter the population and climate problem.
 On the one hand, the cultivation of algae does not compete with other arable land.
 This means that other essential resources do not have to give way, which also makes experimenting with algae much more attractive.
-On the other hand, pesticides and pesticides can largely be dispensed with during cultivation.
-However, technological development and research into production possibilities are still in their early stages.
-For this reason there are still no clear results on the future viability of the algae for the Climate Protection and world food.
+On the other hand, cultivation can largely do without pesticides and plant protection products.
+However, technological development and research into production possibilities are still in the early stages.
+For this reason, no clear results can yet be reported on the future viability of algae for climate protection and world nutrition.

-However, the current trend for food alternatives and Food start-ups a clear interest and economic potential.
-In 2020 there was already a turnover of around 7 billion dollars from the algae industry.
-In particular, the rapidly growing market for vegetarian and vegan Alternatives are driving the industry to exploit the potential of algae.
-For example, macroalgae are already an important raw material for the manufacture of fish substitute products.
+However, the current trend for food alternatives and food start-ups shows a clear interest and economic potential.
+In 2020, there was already a turnover of around 7 billion dollars from the algae industry.
+In particular, the rapidly growing market for vegetarian and vegan alternatives is driving the industry to exploit the potential of algae.
+For example, macroalgae are already an important raw material for the production of fish substitute products.

-Microalgae usually play a minor role as a dietary supplement, even if they are considered a secret ingredient for healthy eating.
+Microalgae usually play a minor role as a food supplement, even though they are considered a secret ingredient for healthy food.
 In order to use the small marine plants as an alternative source of protein similar to soy or peas, larger investments are necessary.
-This means that microalgae products are rather expensive.
-Nevertheless, the industrial cultivation of microalgae would be fundamentally less expensive.
-Innovations therefore need their time to be fully equipped for the mass market.
-A look at current start-ups, cultivation methods and technological developments gives hope, such as the product innovation Spirulina Blue.
-A natural one dye, which can already be purchased cheaply and is often used.
+As a result, microalgae products tend to be highly priced.
+Nevertheless, the industrial cultivation of microalgae would in principle be less costly.
+Innovations therefore need time to be ready for the mass market.
+A look at current start-ups, cultivation methods as well as technological developments gives hope, such as the product innovation spirulina blue.
+A natural dye that can already be purchased cheaply and is frequently used.